alx280586-lab/Idk/README.md

 2. Open your browser to the reported address, such as `http://localhost:8080/`.
 3. When the boot splash appears, configure the simulated day length and optional fast-forwarding, then start the run.

 If you need to host the simulator elsewhere, deploy the contents of this repository to any static hosting provider.
 No backend components are required.
+GitHub Pages works out of the box—the bootstrapper trusts any hostname ending in `github.io`, so publishing the repo to your `<user>.github.io` site will load the live ES module build without additional configuration.

 ### Rebuilding the offline bundle